 Being a manager involves developing people, sometimes firing people, and most importantly hiring the right people for your team.
-Sadly for Esperanto and many other attempts of so-called “universal” languages, English has taken over this role for over a century already, and is consider the official workplace language in multicultural organizations.
+Sadly for Esperanto and many other attempts of so-called “universal” languages, English has taken over this role for over a century already, and is considered the official workplace language in multicultural organizations.

 Over here in South America the development of English as a workplace skill is still a work in progress, the fact of living in a continent where Spanish is the dominant language with exception of Brazil (still Portuguese and Spanish are highly Intelligible to each other) makes things difficult.
 In IT however English is the dominant language, since almost all the documentation, training, discussion forums and conferences are done entirely in English and therefore for IT professionals English is not, in my personal opinion, a nice-to-have, it’s already a must.